-Old West Wax Museum
+Old West Wax Museum (Closed)

 The Old West was one of the first roadside attraction environments.
 Staged gun fights and Indian attacks predate space attractions, flume rides and dinosaur parks, even the interstate system.
 In the 21st Century, the Old West survives along the highway because of two sustainable competitive advantages, both of which are depicted in its successful destinations.
 Life was harder.
 And justice was more gruesome.